VinnyChase28/law-assistant-dashboard/outstatic/content/jobs/staff-software-engineer-machine-learning.md

 ### **Company Overview:**

-At CodeX, we specialize in leveraging cutting-edge technology to automate compliance processes through Retrieval Augmented Generation (RAG).
+At Law Assistant AI, we specialize in leveraging cutting-edge technology to automate compliance processes through Retrieval Augmented Generation (RAG).
 Our mission is to enhance the efficiency and accuracy of compliance management systems across various industries, using advanced machine learning techniques to adapt to dynamic regulatory environments.

 ### **Job Description:**